postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 - **Collect**

-  Collects the results of a for loop outputs a list and an event when it has finished.
+  Collects the results of a for loop, and outputs a list and an event when it has finished.

 - **For**